Primary Navigation Mobile

 • Drive modes to tailor the experience

-The Porsche Cayenne is hard to beat if you’re an enthusiastic driver after a large SUV – even the otherwise impressive BMW X5 pales in comparison.
-And though the Cayenne shares its fundamental underpinnings with the Audi Q7 and Bentley Bentayga, you’d be hard-pressed to tell given the degree to which they have been redeveloped to suit Porsche’s standards.
+The Porsche Cayenne is hard to beat if you’re an enthusiastic driver after a large SUV – even the otherwise impressive BMW X5 struggles to reward the driver anywhere near as much.
+And though the Cayenne shares its underpinnings with the Audi Q7 and Bentley Bentayga, you’d be hard-pressed to tell given the degree to which they have been redeveloped to suit Porsche’s standards.

-The steering is fantastically well weighted and precise, while regardless of whether your Cayenne is fitted with conventional steel springs or air suspension it will deal well with bumps and remain poised in corners.
+The steering is well weighted and precise, while regardless of whether your Cayenne is fitted with conventional steel springs or air suspension it will deal well with bumps and remain poised in corners.
 Though this can come at the cost of a slightly firm ride.
 Adaptive damping can help take the edge off this, but a Bentayga is ultimately more comfortable.

 Updated air suspension brings great improvements – and confidence whatever the weather.

-Everything feels tight and controlled, and if you push the Cayenne hard, there’s enough information coming through the steering wheel to give you confidence and a feeling of stability.
-Something this big shouldn’t handle as well as it does, but Porsche’s expertise leaves the whole thing singing – especially if you dive into the options list for some of the more advanced chassis enhancements.
+We’ve lapped a racing circuit in the most powerful E-Hybrid versions as a demonstration of this prowess.
+Despite being so big and heavy, everything feels tight and controlled, and there’s enough information coming through the steering wheel to give you confidence and a feeling of stability.
+If you dive into the options list for some of the more advanced chassis enhancements, this agility can be improved upon significantly.

 These include not only the adaptive suspension (Porsche Active Suspension Management – PASM) but also an active anti-roll system (Porsche Dynamic Chassis Control – PDCC) to reduce lean in the corners, torque vectoring for the back axle (Porsche Torque Vectoring Plus – PTV Plus) that helps transfer power to the rear wheel with the most grip, and rear-axle steering.